rks101/eglinux/README.md

 ## nohup

-When running a command on the terminal, upon closing the terminal or due to disconnecting the remote session (ssh), the command stops.
+When running a command on the terminal, upon closing the terminal or disconnecting the remote session (ssh), the command stops.
-Suppose the command was executed interactively, now the exit status may be unknown or incomplete.
+Suppose the command was executed interactively; now the exit status may be unknown or incomplete.

 We can use nohup (no hang up) to tell the OS not to trap the SIGHUP signal to stop such interactive command execution.

-Run a bash script to backup resources:
+Run a bash script to back up resources:
 ```
 nohup bash backup.sh
 ```
-Run system update that can longer and may remain unattended
+Run system update that can run longer and may remain unattended
 ```
 nohup sudo apt upgrade
 ```